RUQ pain, fevers, increased alkaline phosphatase and bilirubin.

 First, look for away cause of obstruction that you can relieve.
 Generally speaking, E. coli and B. fragilis can be used as stand ins for all community acquired gram negative rods and anaerobes, respectively.
 So kill the gram negative rods with third generation cephalosporins OR quinolones PLUS kill the anaerobes with metronidazole OR clindamycin.
 There is too much resistance in E coli to rely on piperacillin and ALL other penicillins if you do not have cultures validating susceptibility.

-If there is good biliary drainage, the patient can probably be changed to po after three days even if bacteremic (PubMed) instead of the standard 10 days.
+If there is good biliary drainage, three days total antibiotics is all that is needed (PubMed) and the patient can probably be changed to po after three days even if bacteremic (PubMed) instead of the standard 10 days.

 Beware the ICU gallbladder.
 A ventilated patient, often a diabetic, with fevers and a normal US of the gallbladder, but an elevated ALP.
 Often a gangrenous gallbladder is found at surgery.
 Me?
 I can't figure out a HIDA, so I nearly always call a general surgeon.